open-telemetry/opentelemetry-specification/specification/concurrency.md

 **Span** - All methods of Span are safe to be called concurrently.

+**Event** - Events are immutable and safe to be used concurrently.
+Lazy initialized events must be thread safe.
+This is the responsibility of the implementer of these events.

 **Link** - Links are immutable and is safe to be used concurrently.
+Lazy initialized links must be thread safe.
+This is the responsibility of the implementer of these links.

+## Metrics API

+**MeterProvider** - all methods are safe to be called concurrently.

+**Meter** - all methods are safe to be called concurrently.

+**Instrument** - All methods of any Instrument are safe to be called concurrently.

-Lazy initialized links must be implemented to be safe to be called concurrently.
+**Bound Instrument** - All methods of any Bound Instrument are safe to be called concurrently.